w3c/wai-wcag-supplemental/content/supplemental-guidance.md

   "
 ---

+{::nomarkdown} {% include box.html type="start" title="Summary" class="" %} {:/}

+Supplemental guidance provides advice for content authors and designers on improving the accessibility of content and applications beyond what is required by [Web Content Accessibility Guidelines {% include_cached icon.html name="different-view" %}](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG).
+To learn more, see: [About Supplemental Guidance](/wcag-supplemental/about).

+{::nomarkdown} {% include box.html type="end" %} {:/}

 ## Cognitive Accessibility Design Patterns

 These Design Patterns provide practical guidance on how to better meet the accessibility needs of people with cognitive and learning disabilities.